x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 enough to make me need to puke.
 Having to do it multiple times for a large code base?
 I'd rather change professions.
 Honestly I'd probably rather delete my entire project and pretend it never existed.
 It's just not something I'm ever going to do.
-Ever.

 ## Extend Lyra C++ Code